edgedb/edgedb/docs/stdlib/set.rst

     :index: cardinality existence empty

-    Check that the input set contains at least one element.
+    Returns :eql:type:`anytype` based on condition of if the set contains a value.

     If the input set is empty, ``assert_exists`` raises a ``CardinalityViolationError``.
 This function is useful
     as a runtime existence assertion in queries and computed expressions that should always return sets with at least a single element, but where static cardinality inference is not capable enough or outright impossible.
-An optional *message* named argument can be used to customize the error message.
+An optional ``message`` named argument can be used to customize the error message.

     .. code-block:: edgeql-repl